bryanlincoln/sphp-framework/README.md

 # Simple PHP Quick Start Framework
-A really Simple PHP framework that helps you get started on your projects.
+A really Simple PHP framework that helps on prototyping projects.

 ## Usage
 - Clone or download/extract this repository on your computer or server